 It’s important to get all the hair dye out, so don’t rush through this step.
 Also, use a deep conditioner to keep your hair nice and smooth.
 After washing, use a towel to dry extensions and brush them with a hairbrush.
 Keep in mind that hair is going to look much darker when wet!
 Needless to say, don’t think you got the wrong color!
 Just wait until they’re dry to see the actual color.

 By now, everyone has heard of purple hair shampoo!
 It’s so easy to tone hair these days, all at the comfort of your home.
-Follow these simple steps and you’ll be done in less than few minutes.
+Follow these simple steps and you’ll be done in less than a few minutes.

 - Get the ideal hair shade to match your desired look.
-Always get the shade that is closest to your own hair color.
+Always get the shade that is closest to your hair color.

 - Before you go wild, test a single strand of hair extensions first.
 Just let it sit in the water for 10 to 20 seconds, occasionally swirling around.